digidem/comapeo-core/docs/guides/media-server.md

 Blobs represent any binary objects.
 In the case of Mapeo, that will most likely be media assets such as photos, videos, and audio files.
 Mapeo provides a project-scoped API that is used for creating and retrieving blobs.
 Combined with the media server, applications can access them using HTTP requests.

-In the case of an observation record, there can be any number references to "attachments" (in most cases, an image).
-In order to create these attachments, we need to work with a project's blob API, which can be accessed using `project.$blobs`.
+In the case of an observation record, there can be any number of references to "attachments" (in most cases, an image).
+In order to create these attachments we need to work with a project's blob API, which can be accessed using `project.$blobs`.

 The snippet below shows how to create a blob that represents a PNG image that is located at a specific path on our device.
 The `mimeType` represents the asset's MIME type using the format specified by the Internet Assigned Numbers Authority (IANA) (see full list at https://www.iana.org/assignments/media-types/media-types.xhtml).